| | | | |

 (Looking for more free patterns?
 Be sure to check out my free patterns and tutorials page here.)

-After out first fitting, I decided to go back and take out just a little bit of the fabric in the back.
-I used a very heavy interlock knit and didn’t care for how thick the gathering was.
-I made the changes on the pattern and will have uploaded the new pattern Google docs.
+After our first fitting, I decided to go back and remove just a little bit of the fabric in the back.
+I used a heavy interlock knit and didn’t care how thick the gathering was.
+I made the changes to the pattern and will upload the new pattern to Google Docs.
 The links to the new pattern are in the materials list below.

 Cardigan Tutorial and free pattern

 The cardigan can be made with woven/quilting cotton or knits – whatever you prefer working with or wearing.
 (I personally prefer knits.)
-I actually used both.
+For today’s version, I used both.
 (The tie is regular quilting cotton.)

-My poor missy yawned throughout this entire photo shoot, I am lucky I got any smiles at all…
+My poor missy yawned throughout this entire photo shoot, and I’m lucky I got any smiles at all.

 Are you ready to make a cardigan for your little one?
 Here are the instructions: